InsightDataScience/docker-workshop/README.md

 - [Chapter 2](./chapter2/README.md): Learning more about Docker by building a container that hosts a Jupyter notebook service.
 - [Chapter 3](./chapter3/README.md): Learning how to use Docker to setup a database.
 - [Chapter 4](./chapter4/README.md): Learning how to use docker-compose to orchestrate the deployment of multiple containers.
 In particular, we will deploy the two containers from Chapter 2 and 3 and connect them so that our Jupyter notebooks can access the database.

+## Insight DevOps Engineering Fellowship

+Interested in getting hands-on experience with tools like Terraform, Chef, Kubernetes, Prometheus etc. on Amazon Web Services and transitioning to DevOps engineering?
+The [Insight DevOps Engineering Fellows Program](https://www.insightdevops.com) is a free 7-week professional training program where you can build and maintain cutting edge distributed platforms and transition to a career in DevOps engineering.